I like family history. My husband and I researched his Hopkins, Place, and related families decades ago, from colonial settlers to Irish immigrants.

 One of our more interesting finds was the book The John Round family of Swansea and Rehoboth, Massachusetts : the first six/seven generations by H.L.
 Peter Rounds (Riverside, California : H.L.P.
 Rounds, c1983).
 “John Round (ca.1645-1716) and his family emigrated from England to Rehoboth, Massachusetts during or before 1689 and later moved to Swansea, Massachusetts.
 Descendants lived in New England, New York, Wisconsin and elsewhere.
 Some descendants immigrated to Québec, Ontario and elsewhere in Canada.”

 I found it years ago in Rhode Island libraries at 929.273 R76, and even wrote the author’s widow asking to buy a copy, but was not successful.
-Luckily, it is now available online at https://www.familysearch.org/library/books/records/item/253494-redirection.
+Luckily, I was able to get a copy and it is now available online at https://www.familysearch.org/library/books/records/item/253494-redirection.

 The author explained “It was the practice in early Rehoboth, as in virtually